Moving money from your LIRA to your RRSP: Is it a good idea?

 Not only can all these moving parts lead to errors, but there may also be unexpected tax implications.
 For example, you may see a change in alimony payment amounts since they’re based on income, which includes withdrawals from your LIRA (now a LIF).

-In what situations might it be advantageous to unlock my LIRA?
+When might it be advantageous to unlock my LIRA?

 I want to leave my LIRA to someone other than my spouse